rtelles64/data_capstone/README.md

 The following datasets are used in the project:
 - **I94 Immigration Data:** This data comes from the US National Tourism and Trade Office.
 [This](https://travel.trade.gov/research/reports/i94/historical/2016.html) is where the data comes from.
 - **U.S. City Demographic Data:** This data comes from OpenSoft.
 It can be found [here](https://public.opendatasoft.com/explore/dataset/us-cities-demographics/export/).

+## Acknowledgements
+* I like to thank [Udacity](https://www.udacity.com) for providing an amazing opportunity to enrich my knowledge and broaden my exposure to Big Data and how to implement infrastructure to make analyses on the data.